David Geffen School of Drama 2023 Directors

-It is our pleasure to introduce to you Alex Keegan and Christopher D. Betts, two outstanding young directors who will graduate in May from our three-year Master of Fine Arts program in Directing.
+It is our pleasure to introduce to you Jacob Basri, James L. Fleming, and Leyla Levi, three outstanding young directors who will graduate next May from our Master of Fine Arts program.

 Jacob Basri is a fourth-year M.F.A. candidate at David Geffen School of Drama at Yale where he has directed Love’s Labor’s Lost, a.k. payne’s love i awethu further in the Langston Hughes Festival, and Esperanza Rosales’s If the Dancer Does Not Dance as part of the New Play Lab, and served as Assistant Director to Carl Cofield on A Raisin in the Sun at Yale Rep (canceled due to COVID-19).
 He is an alumnus of the Williamstown Theatre Festival Directing Corps, SDC Observership program, the 2017/2018 Van Lier Directing Fellow at Playwrights Horizons, and a member of the Lincoln Center Directors Lab.
 His work has also been seen at Sarah Lawrence College, Wow Haus, The Tank, The Flea, Dixon Place, Columbia University School of the Arts, Williamstown Theatre Festival, Ensemble Studio Theatre, Rattlestick Playwright’s Theater, Bedlam, and Lincoln Center.
 He has assisted directors including Lila Neugebauer, Robert O’Hara, David Cromer, Rebecca Taichman, and Pam MacKinnon.